tsitle/santagger/README-build.md

 ### Bash Scripts for macOS / Linux / MinGW

-For convenience, there are two Bash scripts for running the Unit Tests on macOS / Linux.
+For convenience, there are two Bash scripts for running the Unit Tests on macOS / Linux / MinGW.

 To run a specific Unit Test, use the `zc-run-test.sh` script, e.g.: